mm-camelcase/k8s-devenv/README.md

 ## Devenv Environment Setup

+todo: update this to show cmd and link to details...

 Follow the instructions in [setup-devenv.md](docs/setup-devenv.md) to set up your local Kubernetes cluster.
 The deployed services are primarily Spring Boot applications built using Gradle.
 Note that the provided setup script is idempotent, meaning it can safely be re-run to update services to their latest versions or redeploy the original configuration.